 - Introduction.
 This book is centered on you, the specific reader that you are aware is currently reading.
 I am the one writing.

 - SELF.
-For now you need only worry about applying the words I’m saying to your actual self, and determining exactly what or who that is.
+For now, focus on applying these words to your actual SELF, and determining exactly what or who that is.

 - PPL.
 You are not all the other imagined readers.
 Perhaps they are PPL.
 You will be too, but not yet.

 - BET.
 First you’ll BET about who you (think you) are, until you get sick of losing.

 - Education.
 At that point you should become a STUDENT of better methods.